Few board members can claim to have been born with the natural aptitudes needed for nonprofit board service.

 Why board orientation?

-Every board member candidate has a right — and should demand the right — to learn what he or she is getting into ahead of time.
+Every board member candidate has a right — and should demand the right — to learn what they are getting into ahead of time.
 Orientation can be many things for the board member: an initiation to board service; an introduction to the organization, its mission, and programs; clarification of future time and financial demands; an opportunity to get to know other board members; and a chance to form an educated foundation for the coming years of service on the board.
 For the board, orientation is a chance to speed up the learning curve of new members and get them quickly engaged in the board’s activities.
 It ensures that every member is functioning within the same framework and with same instructions.
 Orientation benefits the board as a team by providing an official launch for new partnerships and relationships.

 Some boards organize a full retreat — lasting several hours to more than an entire day — to cover all aspects of orientation.
 This approach may be too demanding for some boards whose members are spread nationwide and who already commit themselves to attending regular board meetings.
 Additionally, for any board, it may be information overload in a too-short time span.

 Dissecting the curriculum and goals of the orientation beforehand can properly facilitate the delivery of information, use everyone’s time effectively, and share the duties more evenly.
-As a result of cultivation, for instance, a candidate should already have a firm understanding of the organizational mission and how he or she can help advance that objective.
+As a result of cultivation, for instance, a candidate should already have a firm understanding of the organizational mission and how they can help advance that objective.
 New board members should be expected to read the board handbook during their own private time, not in the meeting room.
 The core orientation meeting, then, can become a setting where old and new members get to know each other, key issues are covered in detail, and question-and-answer sessions clarify additional areas of concern or importance.
 The first board meeting will officially indoctrinate any newcomers to regular business.

 Naturally, the primary recipient of orientation education is the new board member.
 All new members should participate.
 Every current board member has a role in orientation as well, whether to function as a mentor, represent the diversity of the team to the newcomer, make a presentation, or just get to know the new member(s).
 If the board organizes separate sessions for different aspects of orientation, it may not be necessary for every single board member to attend every session.
 No matter how engaging the program, going over the same history and documents on a regular basis can become an unwise use of current members’ time.